EasyMariaDB/EasyMariaDB.github.io/EN_InstalarMariaDB.md

 ```
 [mariadb]
 ```
-- In the [mariadb] section add the following line:
+- In the [mariadb] section add the following line (change es_ES to the code of the desired language):
 ```
 lc_messages=es_ES
 ```